-Before you engage in an exercise program or participate in any exercise testing, at a minimum you should review the Health History Questionnaire found in Activity 1.3.
+Before you engage in an exercise program or participate in any exercise testing, at a minimum you should review the Health History Questionnaire found in Lab 1C.
 Exercise testing and participation are not wise under some of the conditions listed in this activity and may require a medical evaluation.
+An additional comprehensive questionnaire, the Physical Activity Readiness Questionnaire (PAR-Q), can be accessed on MindTap at www .cengage.com.
 If you have any questions regarding your current health status, consult your doctor before initiating, continuing, or increasing your level of physical activity.